A Deer Hunting Birthday Party… But Make It Girly

 There are only so many years where they’ll let you go all out like this.

-Tinsley turned seven.
+Tinsley turned seven and I’m still in shock.
 She’s not a little kid anymore.
 She’s a girl.
 And I have all kinds of feelings about that.

 But at the end of the day, she loved the party.
 She felt celebrated.
-She had her people around her.
+She had her people around her and a big smile on her face.

 And that’s really the whole point.